mdx-workshop/mdx-submissions21/paper.md

 Source separation models either work on the spectrogram or waveform domain.
-In this work, we show how to perform end-to-end hybrid source separation, letting the model decide which domain is best suited for each source, and even combining both prediction.
-We propose a hybrid version of the Demucs architecture [@demucs] which won the Music Demixing Challenge 2021 organized by Sony.
+In this work, we show how to perform end-to-end hybrid source separation, letting the model decide which domain is best suited for each source, and even combining both.
+The proposed hybrid version of the Demucs architecture [@demucs] won the Music Demixing Challenge 2021 organized by Sony.
 This architecture also comes with additional improvements, such as compressed residual branches, local attention or singular value regularization.
-Overall, a 1.5 dB improvement of the Signal-To-Distortion (SDR) was observed across all sources, an improvement confirmed by human subjective evaluation, with an overall quality rated at 2.83 out of 5, and absence of contamination at 3.04 (against 2.86 and 2.44 for the second ranking model submitted at the competition).
+Overall, a 1.1 dB improvement of the Signal-To-Distortion (SDR) was observed across all sources as measured on the MusDB HQ dataset [@musdb], an improvement confirmed by human subjective evaluation, with an overall quality rated at 2.83 out of 5 (2.36 for the non hybrid Demucs), and absence of contamination at 3.04 (against 2.37 for the non hybrid Demucs and 2.44 for the second ranking model submitted at the competition).

 # Introduction

-Work on music source separation has recently focused on the task of separating 4 well defined instruments in a completely supervised manner: drums, bass, vocals and other accompaniments.
+Work on music source separation has recently focused on the task of separating 4 well defined instruments in a supervised manner: drums, bass, vocals and other accompaniments.
 Recent evaluation campaigns  [@sisec] have focused on this setting, relying on the standard MusDB benchmark [@musdb].